Organic Vegan Wine (Keto/Paleo friendly too!)

 Dry farming leads to lower crop yields for farmers (which usually means lower profits).
 Because of this, it is now a significantly less common practice in the US.
 In California, one estimate is that less than 1% of the total 600k acres of California vineyards are dry farmed.

 Irrigation often encourages roots to stay near the surface where there is water.
 Their roots usually only grow 2-3 feet deep.
 Dry farming, on the other hand, encourages roots to dig deeper to search for their own water.
 Vines absorb much of their nutrients through bacteria in the soil.
 That means that the more surface area of soil they are exposed to, the more nutrients they can absorb.
-And the deeper the roots grow, the more diversity of soil microbes they reach.

 What is Natural Wine?